recalledz/project-start/README.md

 zone overlays on or off for layout testing.
 You can also grant yourself extra fruit by entering an amount and clicking **Give**.

+### Building

+Run `npm run build` to generate the `dist/` folder.
+The build script uses `--public-url ./` so the game assets load correctly even when you open `dist/index.html` directly without a web server.